 The Tiki Barn

-When approaching making a chicken tiki, I wanted to create intentional texture and carved lines.
+When approaching making a tiki chicken, I wanted to create intentional texture and carved lines.
 This led me to a favorite of mine - linocut.
-The hope was that this medium would create the texture that is present so often in tiki design - that of carved wood and clay.
+The hope was that this medium would create the texture that is so often present in tiki design - that of carved wood and clay.
 Since carving is so integral to tiki, it seemed an ideal method.

 From there, I took typographic inspiration from old Tiki Bar menus and matchbooks and used isolated elements of the cut, like the bamboo bird ring, to create a cohesive yet quirky brand look.

 I then worked with a tiny umbrella printer, The Tiny Umbrella Co, to create custom umbrellas from my designs and some prototypes of a few swizzle stick options.